 - The official language of the business administration programme is English, with the accepted norm of written English as used in the United Kingdom;

 - The international BBA (undergraduate) degree programme that Inter College offers will be offered and taught solely in the English language;

 - All information on provisions, procedures and processes as well as general study information will be provided in the English language;

 - Students and staff are expected to have achieved and maintain a level of English at or above that described in the entry requirements and programme descriptions (EER);

 - ICBS offers adequate and regular Dutch language classes to promote Dutch culture to all its students studying in the Netherlands;

 ICBS commits itself to the entire Code of Conduct for International Students in Dutch Higher Education.
 You can download the code of conduct here.

-What the Code of Conduct international students in Dutch Higher Education means and who, when and why a complaint can be lodged by the National Commission, can be found here, including two videos with a step-by-step explanation.
+What the Code of Conduct international students in Dutch Higher Education means and who, when and why a complaint can be lodged by the National Commission, can be found here.